 Raleigh & Wake County, North Carolina

 Raleigh and its surroundings in Wake County are fun to explore, no matter what your reason is for visiting.
-We love hanging out here and are excited to share travel guides and background info on the area with you.
+We love hanging out here (especially with our kid) and are excited to share travel guides and background info on the area with you.

 The Legendary Birth of Our Capital City

 Raleigh was established in 1792 and is the only state capital to have been purposefully planned as a city government.

 Both New Bern and Edenton served as the North Carolina capital before in a complicated series of moves.
 During the Revolutionary War, New Bern was technically the capital, but the legislature rotated their business meetings among six locations in order to thwart the redcoats.

 After the war, as legend says, Raleigh was chosen as the final permanent capital because commissioners wanted to be closer to a tavern that made a stiff brandy cocktail.

 There’s no official evidence that this is the reason, partly because no politicians could tweet then.
 However, it certainly makes for a good story!

 What probably makes more sense is that Raleigh was in a central location in terms of transportation.
 The east-to-west road connecting New Bern was already in place as well as a north to south route through Virginia and South Carolina.